anish8129/Item-Catalogue/README.md

 1. You should already have vagrant up and be connected to it.
 2. If you aren't already, cd into the correct project directory: ``` cd /vagrant/Item-Catalogue ```
 3. Run ``` python routes.py ```
-4. Open a Web browzer and open http://localhost:5000/
+4. Open a Web browzer and open http://localhost:5000/ .It will load the web page
 ## Expected Output:
-   Webpage Should Load.

 5. Show Categories button Will show the list of Categories If any.
    To create Category You should Login First.